 \subsection{The thin-arcs approximation}

-Let us consider a common case in practice, where the source has a radius $\rho$ small compared to $\thE$ (typically, $\rho\lessapprox0.1$) and passes the lens at small impact parameter, typically $u_1\lessapprox0.2$ (which would correspond to a point-source magnification at peak of about $5$).
+We consider a common case in practice where the source has a small radius $\rho$ compared to $\thE$ (typically, $\rho\lessapprox0.1$) and passes the lens at small impact parameter, typically $u_1\lessapprox0.2$ (which corresponds to a point-source magnification at a peak of about $5$).
 This situation is illustrated in \Fig{fig_thinarcs} for two sources of radii $\mathcal{S}_1$ and $\mathcal{S}_2$.
-From the figure, it is clear than if the major and minor images are resolved by the interferometer along the (O$\yE$) axis (typical angular separation of $2\times\thE$, cf. \Fig{fig_thinarcs}), they have a good chance to be resolved along the (O$\xE$) axis as well (typical angular separation of $2\times\theta_a$, where `$a$' stands for `arcs').
-In fact, since the opening angle of the images is given by $\varphi=2\arcsin\eta_1$ (with $\eta_1=\rho/u_1<1$, and $\varphi=\pi$ for a ring-like image), we have $\theta_a = \eta_1\thE$ (or $\theta_a=\thE$ for a ring).
+In the figure it is clear that if the major and minor images are resolved by the interferometer along the (O$\yE$) axis (typical angular separation of $2\times\thE$, cf. \Fig{fig_thinarcs}), they have a good chance to be resolved along the (O$\xE$) axis as well (typical angular separation of $2\times\theta_a$, where `$a$' stands for arcs).
+Since the opening angle of the images is given by $\varphi=2\arcsin\eta_1$ (with $\eta_1=\rho/u_1<1$, and $\varphi=\pi$ for a ring-like image), we have $\theta_a = \eta_1\thE$ (or $\theta_a=\thE$ for a ring).
 Values of $\eta_1>0.5$ are easily reached for the range of values of $u_1$ we discussed above.
-Hence we expect this situation to be common in observed microlensing events.
+Hence, we expect this situation to be common in observed microlensing events.